-The cross stands at a diagonal off the road backed by two small ordinary apartment buildings, seeming to direct the traveler toward the mountains away from the road of commerce to the silence and contemplation of a silent greenspace extending for countless kilometers, a sanctuary forest where wild boar, bear and eagles are at home and Man is an occasional visitor.
+The cross stands at a diagonal off the road, backed by two small ordinary apartment buildings, seeming to direct the traveler toward the mountains, away from the road of commerce, to the silence and contemplation of a silent greenspace extending for countless kilometers, a sanctuary forest where wild boar, bear, and eagles are at home and man is an occasional visitor.

-The statue appears to be of bronze casting.
+The statue appears to be a bronze casting.
 I am sure it is not.
 I prefer the deception of material so that I can create my own dating and mentally position the cross and figure into a past century of horse-drawn wagons and sheep being herded between fields guarded by maremannos, a time of fewer people traveling who leave their familiar villages with reluctance.

 In the current century, two millennia from the birth of this figure, he looks down from the cross with arms stretched in pain with a composed and peaceful face.